ayushgupta4897/fast-dedupe/README.md

 - `data` (list): List of strings to deduplicate
 - `threshold` (int, optional): Similarity threshold (0-100).
 Default is 85.
 - `keep_first` (bool, optional): If True, keeps the first occurrence of a duplicate.
 If False, keeps the longest string.
 Default is True.
+- `n_jobs` (int, optional): Number of parallel jobs to run.
+If None, uses all available CPU cores.
+Default is None.
+- `case_sensitive` (bool, optional): If True, matching is case-sensitive.
+If False, case is ignored when comparing strings.
+Default is True.

 **Returns:**
 - `tuple`: (clean_data, duplicates)